6 Day Bike Rider

 6 Day Bike Rider is a 1934 American comedy film directed by Lloyd Bacon, written by Earl Baldwin, and starring Joe E. Brown, Maxine Doyle, Frank McHugh, Gordon Westcott, Arthur Aylesworth and Lottie Williams.
-The film's production lasted for 11 days, starting on July 9, 1934.
-A multi-bicyclist collision happened during close-up filming.
+The film's production took eleven days from July 9, 1934.
+There was a multi-bicyclist collision during close-up filming.
 Reggie McNamara, who was known as the "Iron Man" due to his 108 six-day bicycle races, had his film debut as one of the racers.
 It was released by Warner Bros. on October 20, 1934.

 Plot

-This is the story of a young clerk who has failed at everything he has tried in his life so far.
-He enters a six-day bicycle race to impress his girlfriend and hilarious hijinks ensue.
-He eventually wins this race, marries his girlfriend and they live happily ever after.